-Starting at 13th level, before rolling an ability check you are proficient in, you can exercise this ability, choosing for the result of the roll to be equal to your Warlord level rather than rolling.
+Starting at 13th level, before rolling an ability check you are proficient in, you can exercise this ability, choosing for the d20 to be equal to your Warlord level rather than rolling.
 Once you do this, you cannot do this until you complete a long rest.

 Shift the Field

-Starting at 14th level, you gain the ability to relocate allied creatures.
-As an action, you can expend a Leadership Die to move up to 5 allied creatures that can see or hear you up to half their movement without provoking attacks of opportunity.
+Starting at 14th level, you gain the ability to relocate friendly creatures.
+As an action, you can expend one Leadership Die to move up to 5 friendly creatures that can see or hear you up to half their movement speed without provoking attacks of opportunity.

-Starting at 17th level, the Warlord cannot be frightened or charmed, and gains immunity to these conditions.
+Starting at 17th level, you are immune to the frightened and charmed conditions.

-Starting at 20th level, you can roll d4s and use them instead of expending Leadership Dice for Rallying Mark, Overwhelming Mark, Helpful Word, or Prepare for Battle.
+Starting at 20th level, you can roll d4s and use them instead of expending Leadership Dice for Rallying Mark, Urgent Orders, Helpful Word, or Prepare for Battle.

 Warlords may invoke a variety of different types of Presence on the battlefield.
 You can choose which kind of Presence best suits your Warlord from the following.

-A Commander on the field can be many things - a trusted Sergeant, a weary Veteran, or merely a man with an uncommon degree of common sense and a particularly keen eye for how to win a fight.
+A Commander on the field can be many things - a trusted sergeant, a weary veteran, or merely a person with an uncommon degree of common sense and a particularly keen eye for how to win a fight.